Plan your Universal Windows Platform (UWP) app

 For more info, see App contracts and extensions.

-Different views and form factors Windows 8 puts users in charge and your app in the forefront.
-You want your app UI to shine on any device, using any input mode, in any orientation, in whatever circumstance the user decides to use it.
-Learn more about planning for different form factors.
+Different views, form factors, and hardware configurations Windows puts users in charge and your app in the forefront.
+You want your app UI to shine on any device, using any input mode, in any orientation, in any hardware configuration, and in whatever circumstance the user decides to use it.

-Of course, you can take advantage of a number of touch interactions, like rotate, pan, swipe, cross-slide, and others.
-Learn more about touch interaction.
+Of course, you can take advantage of a number of touch interactions, like rotate, pan, swipe, and others.
+Learn more about Touch and other user interactions.

 Engaging and fresh Be sure your app feels fresh and engages users with these standard experiences:

-- Animations Use our library of animations to make your app feel fast and fluid.
+- Animations Use our library of animations to make your app fast and fluid for your users.
 Help users understand context changes and tie experiences together with visual transitions.
 Learn more about animating your UI.

 - App tiles Provide fresh and relevant updates to entice users back into your app.
-More about this in the next section.
+There's more info about this in the next section.
 Learn more about app tiles.

 - Settings Let your users create the experience they want by saving app settings.
-Consolidate all of your settings under one roof, and users can configure your app via a common mechanism that they are already familiar with.
+Consolidate all of your settings on one screen, and then users can configure your app through a common mechanism that they are already familiar with.
 Learn more about Adding app settings.

-- Roaming Create a continuous experience across devices by roaming data that lets people pick up a task right where they left off, and preserves the UX they care most about, regardless of the device they're using.
-Make it easy for users to use your app everywhere, from their kitchen family PC to their work PC to their personal tablet, by maintaining settings and states with roaming.
+- Roaming Create a continuous experience across devices by roaming data that lets users pick up a task right where they left off and preserves the UX they care most about, regardless of the device they're using.
+Make it easy to use your app anywhere—their kitchen family PC, their work PC, their personal tablet, and other form factors—by maintaining settings and states with roaming.
 Learn more about Managing application data and see Guidelines for roaming application data.

 - User tiles Make your app more personal to your users by loading their user tile image, or let the users set content from your app as their personal tile throughout Windows.